Demetrius-Ngadaya/mms/README.md

 Click Go to execute the import.

 6. Running the Application

 Once the database is set up and connected:

 Open your web browser and navigate to http://localhost/mms/public to access the Marathon Management System in your local environment.
 You should see list of event with register button

-Sample Credentials
+Sample Credentials:
 To log in as an organizer  use the following sample credentials:

 Username: Demetrius

 Password: 123456

 7. Troubleshooting

 Issue: "Connection failed" error in db_connect.php

 Ensure that MySQL is running in XAMPP and the credentials in db_connect.php are correct.
 Check that the database you created matches the $dbname in the db_connect.php file.
 Make sure the database.sql file was imported successfully.

 Troubleshooting
 Issue: "Connection failed" error in db_connect.php

 Ensure that MySQL is running in XAMPP and the credentials in db_connect.php are correct.